UTNkar/documentation/content/infrastructure/glesys.md

 weight = 25
 +++

+{{% notice warning %}}

+The last servers should be removed when the new registration system is finished and all users of the old registration system have migrated to the new!

+{{% /notice %}}

 {{% notice info %}}

 The older UTN servers are hosted by [GleSYS](https://glesys.com).
 As these servers were still managed by Swedish System Administrators, they made the following documentation in Swedish.
-Most of these servers have been or are planned to be removed.

 {{% /notice %}}